-Ernest Rutherford, "Collisions of alpha Particles with Light Atoms.
+- Ernest Rutherford, "Collisions of alpha Particles with Light Atoms.
 IV.
-An Anomalous Effect in Nitrogen," The London, Edinburgh and Dublin Philosophical Magazine and Journal of Science, 6th series, 37, 581ff (1919).
+An Anomalous Effect in Nitrogen," The London, Edinburgh and Dublin Philosophical Magazine and Journal of Science, 6th series, 37, 581ff (1919). - Patrick Maynard Stuart Blackett, "The ejection of protons from nitrogen nuclei, photographed by the Wilson method," Proceedings of the Royal Society London A, 1925, 349-360.

-Copyright 2003 by Carmen Giunta.
+Copyright 2003, rev. 2019, by Carmen Giunta.
 Permission is granted to reproduce for non-commercial educational purposes.